cubukcum/road_segmentation_unet/README.md

 Install necessary packages with sh setup.sh
 You may need to change the code depending on your input choice of camera.
 Also feel free to adjust display_mode, num_threads, enable_edgetpu, camera_id, width, height parameters to find what fits well for you.

+## Model Deployment

+Upon training completion, the model was converted to a TensorFlow Lite format for efficient deployment on resource-constrained platforms such as the Raspberry Pi.
+This lightweight model enables real-time segmentation inference, making it suitable for embedded applications in autonomous vehicles or edge computing scenarios.